ComposableFi/composable/code/xcvm/cosmwasm/contracts/order/README.md

 Solution with maximum volume is accepted, and should settle on second largest volume (second bid auction).

-Bribers reserve amounts as rewards to pay for percentage of volume solved via their preferred CFMM.
+Bidders reserve amounts as rewards to pay for percentage of volume solved via their preferred CFMM.

 More details semantics will be described in whitepaper. including Solver operations.